nushackers/chrome_devtools_workshop/slides.md

 layout: center
 ---

-## Conclusion
+## Summary of key ideas

-- Docker -> Really cool for managing environments to deploy stuff
+- **Docker** is a containerization platform for developing, shipping, and running applications.
-- Docker Compose -> Really cool for managing variables and things around docker containers
+- **Dockerfiles** are scripts containing commands to build Docker images.
-- Dockerfile -> Let's you write your own docker container
+- **Docker Compose** allows for defining and managing multi-container Docker applications via a simple YAML file.

 ---
 layout: center